Sleep Apnea & Snoring Therapy

 What can Dr. Nguyen do for my sleep apnea?

 The first thing she’ll do is make sure if it’s sleep apnea we’re facing by having you take an at-home sleep study.
-The results will be sent into a sleep specialist to analyze your sleep.
-Dr. Nguyen will also recommend a CT scan to see your airway for size and obstructions.
+The results will be sent to a sleep specialist physician to analyze your sleep data.
+Dr. Nguyen may recommend a CT scan to see your airway for size and obstructions.

 If it is determined that you have sleep apnea, Dr. Nguyen will discuss with you some possibilities.
+Treatment options include but not limited to the Vivos appliance, which is a biological non-surgery pneumopedic appliance or a mandibular advancement device.
+Treatment may even get you off your CPAP machine, because it addresses the root cause of sleep apnea.
 She may recommend you to see an ear, nose and throat specialist, myofunctional therapist, and/or different specialists, depending on her comprehensive exam.
 Dr. Nguyen can help you by opening up your airway with a removable orthopedic appliance that you wear for 12 to 16 hours a day.
 This will grow the jaw and increase the airway, since many times the jaw is deficient and small.

 Will my medical insurance help pay for my treatment?